remel19/sdk/docs/getting-started.md

 ### Add sass-building scripts to package.json

-This is a modification of the recommendations by the create-react-app authors, it be reviewed in more depth [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc).
+This is a modification of the recommendations by the create-react-app authors, it can be reviewed in more depth [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-a-css-preprocessor-sass-less-etc).

 After `"scripts": {`: